scoopifyclub/scoopify-club/README.md

 - When new users sign up using a referral code, the referrer is automatically linked
 - Referrers earn $5 per month for each active customer they refer
 - Referral earnings are tracked and displayed in the customer dashboard
+- Referral payments are only processed after a subscription payment is made
+- Any fees for sending the $5 referral payment are borne by the recipient
-- Monthly payments are processed automatically via a scheduled cron job
+- Monthly payments are processed automatically via the payment batch system

 ### Service Scheduling
 - Customers select their preferred service day (Monday-Sunday) during signup